hbctraining/variant_analysis/lessons/01_data_organization.md

 This should let us know that we are located at: `/home/rc_trainingXX`

-Once we have established our location, let's begin by making the directory for our project (i.e. the analysis in this workshop):
+Once we have established our location, let's begin by making the directory for our project (i.e., the analysis in this workshop):

 ```
 $ mkdir variant_calling